 Pet Plan is expensive but it is very good cover.
 They are also one of the few pet insurance companies that will cover dental work in Greyhounds.

-Yogi's insurance costs £22.24 a month with Animal Friends.
-This is for the Lifetime Superior Cover.
+Yogi was 10 when he went to the Rainbow Bridge and his insurance at the time was £26.39 a month with Animal Friends.
+This was for the Lifetime Superior Cover.

-He will turn 9 in December and no doubt it will go up, as it has every year.
+Sunny has the same cover and currently costs us £10.88 a month.
+Sunny is only 5 and it will go up, as it has every year.
 Even so, we think, for what you get, it's a good deal.

-We've often thought about putting the money we pay out to one side rather than having the insurance, but we decided it's far too easy to just spend it on something.
+We've often thought about putting the money we pay out to one side rather than having the insurance, but we decided it's far too easy to just spend it on something else.